pingdotgg/uploadthing/examples/backend-adapters/README.md

 - [H3](./server/src/h3.ts)

-You can start the Vite frontend as well as any of your preferred server using the `bun dev:<your-server>` command.
+You can start the Vite frontend as well as any of your preferred server using the `pnpm dev:<your-server>` command.
 The Vite app will then be available on `http://localhost:5173` and the server at `http://localhost:3000`.

 ## QuickStart